Water is quite possibly the most important substance on planet Earth. Without it, life could not exist.

 The truth is that everyone should be wearing a life vest at all times in and around the water.
 No matter how well you can swim or how healthy you are, accidents happen all the time, and even you can become tired and unable to swim further or tread water.

-If you’re a swimmer who would be impeded by a traditional vest, it might be a good idea to have someone accompany you on a powered boat so that they can assist you in case something goes wrong while you’re training.
+If you’re a swimmer who would be impeded by a traditional life jacket, it might be a good idea to have someone accompany you on a powered boat so that they can assist you in case something goes wrong while you’re training.

 Do a Safety Audit on Your Pool